 Prioritize distance – not speed.

 It’s tempting to really give it your all during training – and especially on race day.
 As your body adjusts to more mileage, it may feel like you can pick up the pace as well.

-But increasing both distance and speed at the same time is a recipe for injuries, overtraining and burnout.
 When training for your first half marathon, the priority should always be distance.
 This race involves conquering a distance which you have never run before – a distance which certainly is no walk in the park.

 Challenge yourself each week with increased mileage, and forget about your pace while doing so.
 As your body strengthens and time passes, your splits will likely naturally decrease as a result.

 Forget the intense workouts and speed training sessions for your first marathon, and instead run to have fun and complete the distance without getting hurt.